How Long Does it Take to Recover Benefits from a Personal Injury Claim?

 3) Pre-suit Procedure of a Personal Injury Claim

 There are some standard steps in the process of preparing a personal injury claim.
 As soon as you reach maximum medical improvement, your attorney and their staff will begin to gather documents needed to create a complete picture of your injury:

 - Standards set by state and federal statutes

 Attorneys communicate with hospitals, insurance companies, and medical providers in order to get the most documentation regarding a serious personal injury.
 After your health improves as much as it can, our staff works to get you payment for your injuries as soon as possible.

 All of this relevant material is used to write a demand on your behalf to the insurance company or person that is liable for your injuries.
 This is a detailed document that shows the severity of a personal injury, how it has affected your life, and the amount of money that is needed to recover.
 Depending on the response, claimants might need to participate in a mediation or deposition.
 Both of these meetings are opportunities for you to express your concerns about your injury and recovery costs.

 A lawsuit takes time and money.
-The current bankruptcy and foreclosure crisis has clogged the court systems and slows down all other cases waiting to be heard.
 If you are going to file a lawsuit for injury benefits, expect to wait 6 to 9 months, maybe sometimes over a year, to step foot into a courtroom.
-During this time, your personal injury lawyer and their assistants will schedule meetings, such as depositions and mediations, to get your voice heard by the opposing counsel.
+During this time, your personal injury attorney and their assistants will schedule meetings, such as depositions and mediations, to get your voice heard by the opposing counsel.
 The trial's jury will ultimately decide who is at fault in the claim and how much the plaintiff may be entitled to for compensation.